Informational widgets

 By tapping | Opens OsmAnd Online GPS Tracker app. |

-Developer widgets are used to get information about map rendering speed and virtual camera position: zoom level, distance to map center, camera elevation and incline.
+Developer widgets provide information about map rendering speed and virtual camera position parameters, including zoom level, distance to map center, camera elevation and tilt angle.

 - Android